Robin Corbett: Death

 Corbett died of lung cancer at his home in Hemel Hempstead on 19 February 2012, aged 78.

 Robin Corbett Award

-Following Lord Corbett's death in February 2012 and his lifelong interest in prisoners 'learning through doing', his family established a lasting memorial to his work in penal reform.
+Following Corbett's death in February 2012 and his lifelong interest in prisoners 'learning through doing', his family established a lasting memorial to his work in penal reform.
 The Robin Corbett Award for Prisoner Rehabilitation was launched in 2013 with the Prison Reform Trust as prisoner rehabilitation legacy.